Fibers, Oh My! #

 The relevant modifications we need to make are included here.

 You may be wondering why we need custom stacks for our fibers.
 Functions have locals that live on the stack, when we switch between fibers, we need to preserve the contents of those locals so when we resume they’ll still be there.
 Similarly, in the case of languages like C++, the objects that live on the stack will have their destructors called upon return of the function.
-Those destructors reference the object on the stack directly through their this pointer which will point into the stack.
+Those destructors reference the object on the stack directly through their this

-This is the main reason setjmp and longjmp cannot be realistically used in C++, the destructors of your stack allocated objects will never get called for one thing, unless you jump back, but even if you did, the contents of the stack are no longer going to be that of what the objects were when you longjmp out.
-This means when the destructors do get called, they’re referencing clobbered data and invoking undefined behavior.
+cannot be realistically used in C++, the destructors of your stack allocated objects will never get called for one thing, unless you jump back, but even if you did, the contents of the stack are no longer going to be that of what the objects were when youlongjmp

 Swapping contexts #

-Context swapping is a combination of set_context and get_context.
+.
 It replaces one context for another, backing up the current context.

 Windows #